 Whether you want a local libation, a cup of joe, or a healthy juice blend, Tacoma always has the best options in Puget Sound.
 Check out some of our favorites to wake you up or use to kick back at the end of the day.

-South Sound micro-chain Anthem Coffee is backing brewing at every location.
+South Sound micro-chain Anthem Coffee is back brewing at every location.
 Order ahead to pick up and go.

 Via Uber Eats you can now get a selection of Manifesto Coffee‘s beverages and roasted beans.
-They are available from 9 a.m. to 4 p.m daily.
+Their cafe is also open and practicing Phase 2’s guidelines.

 All within a stone’s throw from Cheney Stadium, Cafe Elite‘s drive-thru locations in Fircrest, at 19th and Tyler, and Milton (big throw!) are open to serve you a much-needed caffeine boost.